haxsaw/actuator/Tutorial.md

   with_dependencies(reset | copy)
 ```

-In the above example, the Namespace model has a component 'grid' that can grow to define an aribitrary number of components.
+In the above example, the Namespace model has a role container 'grid' that can grow to define an aribitrary number of roles.
 For each grid node, we want to clear out a directory and then transfer a tarball to be unpacked in that same directory.
 To do this flexibly, we wrap the task we want to run on a group of components in a MultiTask, providing a name for the MultiTask, a template task to apply to all the components, and then a list of components to apply the task to, in this case GridNamespacce.q.grid.all().

-The 'q' attribute of GridNamespace is supplied by model base class.
+The 'q' attribute of GridNamespace is supplied by all Actuator model base classes.
 It signals the start of a _reference selection expression_, which is a logical expression that yields a list of references to elements of a model.
-In this case, the expression will make the template task apply to every component that is generated in the namespace.
+In this case, the expression will make the template task apply to every grid role that is generated in the namespace.
 Reference selection expressions will be gone into in more deal below.

 For the purposes of setting up dependencies, MultTasks can be treated like any other task; that is, they can appear in dependency expressions.
 The dependency system will ensure that all instances of the template task complete before the MultiTask itself completes.